 Absent a specific child support order concerning uninsured medical expenses, additional medical expenses may invoke the need to change an existing child support order, through an adjustment or modification, at the court's discretion.

 State Guidelines for Uninsured Medical Expenses

-Other states require the noncustodial parent to share in the cost of uninsured medical expenses when the amount equals more than a certain percentage of the original child support payment.
+An alternative is to require the noncustodial parent to share in the cost of uninsured medical expenses when the amount equals more than a certain percentage of the original child support payment.

-Some states distinguish between non-recurring and recurring health care costs, and require parents to share the cost of only unpredictable non-recurring health care cost based on their income percentage level.
+Additionally, some states distinguish between non-recurring and recurring health care costs, and require parents to share the cost of only unpredictable non-recurring health care cost based on their income percentage level.

 It is important to check the child support laws of your particular state to see how uninsured medical expenses may be handled in your specific case.

 Collecting Unpaid or Unreimbursed Medical Expenses